This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 Gwen turned around and watched as four robotic thugs approached her, trailed by a fifth that was driving a hovercart.
 Gwen took a deep breath and stepped forward.
 “Snail was feeling under the weather, so I’m picking up today.”

 The four machines traded glances.
 The lead thug stepped forward, its bisected face glowed as it spoke.
-“There will be no delivery without the payment of an additional twenty thousand credits.”
+“There will be no delivery without the payment of an additional twenty thousand points.”

 Gwen’s jaw dropped.
 “Twenty thousand!”